operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 EOF
 ```

 Note: The database host and port should be correct for metrics to work.
-Host will be cluster IP and the port will be mariadb-service port(see Step 4).
+Host will be IP of the Cluster and the port will be mariadb-service port(see Step 4).

 - Execute below command to Create Instance of Monitoring